 How to teach a newborn baby the difference between daytime and nighttime

-While it may take some time for your newborn’s biological clock to develop, there are several strategies you can employ to employ reset his internal clock and help speed this process along:
+While it may take some time for your newborn’s biological clock to develop, there are several strategies you can employ to reset his internal clock and help speed this process along:

 Expose your baby to lots of natural sunlight during the day (and darkness at night)